 Going through the film, I noticed an image with a man standing behind me.
 There he is, being photographed by a woman who appears to be quite beautiful, standing in the middle of the sensory assault that is Times Square.
 But at the moment the shutter is released, he is smirking at me.
 He clearly does not approve.
 This kind of moment had happened many times.
 Until that moment, I never thought I could capture it on film.

-And I don’t donate significant when I look at the images.
+And I don’t get hurt when I look at the images.
 I feel like I am reversing the gaze back on to them to reveal their gaze.
-I’m fine with who I am & don’t need anyone’s approval to live my life.
-I only donate angry when I hear someone comment approximately my weight & the image does not reflect the criticism.
-That’s frustrating: when I didn’t donate the shot.
+I’m fine with who I am and don’t need anyone’s approval to live my life.
+I only get angry when I hear someone comment about my weight and the image does not reflect the criticism.
+That’s frustrating: when I didn’t get the shot.

 But since the project started getting media attention, I’ve received hundreds of emails from people thanking me.
-There are so many people in the world who feel they have the right – no, the obligation — to criticize someone for the way they look, & to be that recipient of those insults can feel so lonely.
-I tremendous an email from a 15-year-old girl in Belgium who said my images made her “feel better & not care approximately what others think & live my life.”
+There are so many people in the world who feel they have the right – no, the obligation — to criticize someone for the way they look, and to be that recipient of those insults can feel so lonely.
+I got an email from a 15-year-old girl in Belgium who said my images made her “feel better and not care about what others think and live my life.”
 That made me proud.
 As for what the images mean, viewers may interpret the images as they see fit.
 I’m just trying to start a conversation.

 Haley Morris-Cafiero is a photographer who lives in Memphis Tennessee.
-She is an Assistant Professor & Head of Photography at the Memphis College of Art.
-She is currently working on securing exhibitions for the “Wait Watchers” series & publishing a book of the photographs.
+She is an Assistant Professor and Head of Photography at the Memphis College of Art.
+She is currently working on securing exhibitions for the “Wait Watchers” series and publishing a book of the photographs.